Projects will be developed under the independent power producer (IPP) model

-The initiation of the procurement phase for the renewables projects will be welcomed throughout the international renewable energy market, with the kingdom having failed to deliver on its ambitious 54GW renewables programme it launched in 2013.
+The initiation of the procurement phase for the renewables projects will be welcomed throughout the international renewable energy market, with the kingdom having failed to deliver on the ambitious 54GW renewables programme it launched in 2013.

 Following the release of a white paper outlining the initial phases of projects in February 2013, the King Abdullah City for Atomic and Renewable Energy (KA-Care) was unable to make any further progress with its programme.

 In 2015, SEC made progress with its first renewables projects when it awarded contracts for the Duba 1 and Waad al-Shamal integrated solar combined-cycle (ISCC) projects, which will each have solar components of about 50MW